This page contains an overview of the Google Cloud CLI and its common command patterns and capabilities.

 suitable for most use cases.

-If you'd like to work with multiple projects or authorization accounts, you can
+To work with multiple projects or authorization accounts, you can set up

-switch among them accordingly.
-Within these configurations, you can customize
+among the configurations.
+Within a configuration, you can customize properties.

 For a detailed account of these concepts, see the Configurations guide.

-The gcloud CLI provides a set of gcloud CLI-wide flags that govern the behavior of commands on a per-invocation level.
-Flags override any values set in SDK properties.
+The gcloud CLI provides a set of gcloud CLI options that govern the behavior of commands on a per-invocation level.
+Options override values set in gcloud CLI properties.

-While both positional arguments and flags affect the output of a gcloud CLI command, there is a subtle difference in their use cases.
-A positional argument is used to define an entity on which a command operates while a flag is required to set a variation in a command's behaviour.
+While positional arguments and options affect the output of a gcloud CLI command, there is a subtle difference in their use cases.
+A positional argument is used to define an entity on which a command operates while an options is required to set a variation in a command's behavior.

-For a definitive list of guidelines on handling output, refer to the Scripting guide.
+For guidelines on handling output, refer to the Scripting guide.

 gcloud projects delete.